Skip to main content

 The American Dream Project

-Artists LigoranoReese installed a sculpture weighing over 4,000 pounds, carved out of ice on the grounds of Independence Mall in Philadelphia during the Democratic National Convention.
-One week earlier they had installed another sculpture spelling the same phrase at the Republican Convention in Cleveland.
+During both conventions in 2016 we installed sculptures weighing over 4,000 pounds, carved out of ice spelling out the words The American Dream.
+At Transformer Station in Cleveland, in collaboration with the City Club of Cleveland we hosted a colloquium on the impacts of inequity on the American Dream.
+One week later we installed the same phrase at the Democratic Convention in Philadelphia.
 The sculptures in both locations melted away in less than 6 hours.

 September 21, 2014